LinaAzur/myBlog/content/notes/foundations-data/index.md

 ### **Finding patterns**

 Minimizing downtime caused by machine failure is an example of a problem requiring analysts to find patterns in data.
 For example, by analyzing maintenance data, they might discover that most failures happen if regular maintenance is delayed by more than a 15-day window.

+## Types of avoid questions
+#### Leading question
+Because it's leading you to answer in a certain way.
+#### Close-ended question
+That means it can be answered with a yes or no. These kind of questions rarely lead to valuable insights.
+#### Questions that are too bague and lack context

+### Smart questions
+#### Specific
+Specific questions are simple, significant, and focused on a single topic or a few closely related ideas
+###### For example
+***"Are kids getting enough exercise these days?"*** replaced to:
+***"What percentage of kids achieve the recommended 60 minutes of physical activity at least five days a week"***
+#### Measurable
+Measurable questions can be quantified and assessed
+###### For example
+Instead of: ***"Why did or recent video go viral?"***,
+***"How many times was our video shared on social channels the first week it was posted?"***
+#### Action-oriented
+Action-oriented questions encourage change
+###### For example
+Instead of: ***"How can we get customers to recycle our product packaging?"***, to:
+***"What design features will make our packaging easier to recycle"***
+#### Relevant
+Relevant questions matter, are important, and have significance to help problem you're trying to solve
+###### For example
+***"Why does it matter that Pine Barrens tree frogs started disappearing?"*** to, "What environmental factors changed in Durham, North Carolina, between 1983 and 2004 that could cause Pine Barrens tree frogs to disappear from the Sandhills Regions?"

+#### Time-bound
+Time-bound questions specify the time to be studied.
+This limit the range of possibilities and enables the data analyst to focus on relevant data
+### Fairness
+Ensuring that your questions don't create or reinforce bias

+**Specific:**

+Is the question specific?
+Does it address the problem?
+Does it have context?
+Will it uncover a lot of the information you need?

+**Measurable:** Will the question give you answers that you can measure?

+**Action-oriented:** Will the answers provide information that helps you devise some type of plan?

+**Relevant:** Is the question about the particular problem you are trying to solve?

+**Time-bound:** Are the answers relevant to the specific time being studied?

+## Things to avoid when asking questions

+**Leading questions**: questions that only have a particular response

+-   Example: **This product is too expensive, isn’t it?**

+This is a leading question because it suggests an answer as part of the question.
+A better question might be, “What is your opinion of this product?”
+There are tons of answers to that question, and they could include information about usability, features, accessories, color, reliability, and popularity, on top of price.
+Now, if your problem is actually focused on pricing, you could ask a question like “What price (or price range) would make you consider purchasing this product?”
+This question would provide a lot of different measurable responses.

+**Closed-ended questions**: questions that ask for a one-word or brief response only

+-   Example: **Were you satisfied with the customer trial?**

+This is a closed-ended question because it doesn’t encourage people to expand on their answer.
+It is really easy for them to give one-word responses that aren’t very informative.
+A better question might be, “What did you learn about customer experience from the trial.”
+This encourages people to provide more detail besides “It went well.”

+**Vague questions:** questions that aren’t specific or don’t provide context

+-   Example: **Does the tool work for you?**

+This question is too vague because there is no context.
+Is it about comparing the new tool to the one it replaces?
+You just don’t know.
+A better inquiry might be, “When it comes to data entry, is the new tool faster, slower, or about the same as the old tool?
+If faster, how much time is saved?
+If slower, how much time is lost?”
+These questions give context (data entry) and help frame responses that are measurable (time).

+Some common topics for questions include:

+-   **Objectives**

+-   **Audience**

+-   **Time**

+-   **Resources**

+-   **Security**

+For instance, if you have a conversation with someone who works in retail, you might lead with questions like:

+-   **S****pecific:** Do you currently use data to drive decisions in your business?
+If so, what kind(s) of data do you collect, and how do you use it?

+-   **M****easurable:** Do you know what percentage of sales is from your top-selling products?

+-   **A****ction-oriented:** Are there business decisions or changes that you would make if you had the right information?
+For example, if you had information about how umbrella sales change with the weather, how would you use it?

+-   **R****elevant:** How often do you review data from your business?

+-   **T****ime-bound:** Can you describe how data helped you make good decisions for your store(s) this past year?

+If you are having a conversation with a teacher, you might ask different questions, such as:

+-   **S****pecific:** What kind of data do you use to build your lessons?

+-   **M****easurable:** How well do student benchmark test scores correlate with their grades?

+-   **A****ction-oriented:** Do you share your data with other teachers to improve lessons?

+-   **R****elevant:** Have you shared grading data with an entire class?
+If so, do students seem to be more or less motivated, or about the same?

+-   **T***ime-bound:** In the last five years, how many times did you review data from previous academic years?

+If you are having a conversation with a small business owner of an ice cream shop, you could ask:

+-   **S***pecific:** What data do you use to help with purchasing and inventory?

+-   **M***easurable:** Can you order (rank) these factors from most to least influential on sales: price, flavor, and time of year (season)?

+-   **A***ction-oriented:** Is there a single factor you need more data on so you can potentially increase sales?

+-   **R***elevant:** How do you advertise to or communicate with customers?

+-   **T***ime-bound:** What does your year-over-year sales growth look like for the last three years?

+### Good Notes
+Helpful aspects of your conversation to note include:

+-   **Facts:** Write down any concrete piece of information, such as dates, times, names, and other specifics.

+-   **Context:** Facts without context are useless.
+Note any relevant details that are needed in order to understand the information you gather.

+-   **Unknowns:** Sometimes you may miss an important question during a conversation.
+Make a note when this happens so you can figure out the answer later.

+For example, if the previous SMART questions led the ice cream shop owner to propose a project to analyze customer flavor preferences, your notes might appear something like this:

+-   **Project**: Collect customer flavor preference data.

+-   **Overall business goal**: Use data to offer or create more popular flavors.

+-   **Two data sources**: Cash register receipts and completed customer surveys (email).

+-   **Target completion date:** Q2

+-   **To do:** Call back later and speak with the manager about the location of survey data.

+**Structured thinking:** The process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying options